 However, never let your cat eat grass that’s been treated with chemicals.
 If your lawn isn’t 100% organic, consider planting a tray of cat-friendly grasses for your kitty to munch on.

-And if your cat eats large amounts of grass every day or exhibits symptoms like appetite changes, weight changes or reduced energy levels, see a vet.
-His grass-eating could be a sign of a larger medical problem.
+And if your cat eats large amounts of grass every day or exhibits symptoms like appetite changes, weight changes, or reduced energy levels, see a vet.
+His grass-eating could be a sign of a more significant medical problem.

 "In ancient times cats were worshipped as gods; they have not forgotten this."